View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes available.

 Will a face covering be required?

-Yes, a face covering will be required for all attending Mass in the chapel who have not been fully vaccinated.
+Yes, per the university's face covering policy which requires all individuals regardless of vaccination status to wear a mask indoors in shared spaces, masks must be worn by all individuals attending Mass in the chapel.
 Ushers and markers for physical distancing will guide seating and the communion procession.

 What other prayer experiences will be available?